osgi/osgi.enroute.site/_includes/prerequisites.md

 	https://dl.bintray.com/bndtools/bndtools/latest

-You can find the details how to install bndtools on the bndtools website: [http://bndtools.org/installation.html#update-site]
+You can find the details how to install bndtools on the [bndtools website](http://bndtools.org/installation.html#update-site)

 ## Conventions